 Prof. Haick has been named to more than 80 top-rank listings worldwide, including the “MIT Technology Review” list of 35 leading young scientists in the world, the “50 Sharpest Israeli Minds,” and GOOD Magazine’s 100 most influential people in the world.
 He has also received nearly four dozen prizes for his research, including a Knight of the Order of Academic Palms, conferred by the French government; the Advanced Alexander von Humboldt Research Award; the Hershel Rich Innovation Award; the Bergmann Award for Excellent Young Scientists; and the Technion’s Excellence Award in Teaching.

 Prof. Haick was born in Nazareth, earned his bachelor’s degree from Ben-Gurion University of the Negev in 1998, and his Ph.D. from the Technion in 2002.
-From 2002-2006, he did two postdoctoral fellowships, first at the Weizmann Institute of Science, and then at the California Institute of Technology (Caltech), where he became interested in electronic noses.
+From 2002 to 2006, he did two postdoctoral fellowships, first at the Weizmann Institute of Science, and then at the California Institute of Technology (Caltech), where he became interested in electronic noses.
 Prof. Haick returned to the Technion in 2006 and was promoted to full professor in 2011.

 Before the COVID-19 pandemic time of social distancing, Prof. Haick traveled and spoke throughout Israel, encouraging students to dismiss prejudices in order to advance science and education.
 To this end, he became the first professor to develop a massive open online course, or MOOC, in both English and Arabic.